Radamel Falcao: 2012–13 season

 Falcao missed the first La Liga match of 2013 due to muscle fatigue, but returned in the second match against Real Zaragoza on 13 January, where he scored a penalty in a 2–0 victory.
 In the first leg of the Copa del Rey quarter-finals against Betis, Falcao scored a header in a 2–0 victory on 18 January.
 He suffered an muscle injury in a match on 20 January, causing him to miss 3 games, including the second leg of the Copa del Rey quarter finals against Betis and the first leg of the semi-finals against Sevilla.
 Falcao returned for the second leg to score against Sevilla in a 2–2 draw, helping Atlético advance to the finals with a 4–3 aggregate scoreline.
 Falcao scored a double against Granada in a comfortable 5–0 victory on 14 April.
 The second goal marked Falcao's 200th career goal (counting both club and nation).
 A week later, Falcao scored the only goal in a 0–1 away victory against Sevilla at the Ramón Sánchez Pizjuán Stadium.

 In the Madrid Derby the following week, Falcao scored Atlético's only goal once more, albeit in a 1–2 home loss.
 That goal was Falcao's 50th league goal with the club in just 64 appearances.
 On 8 May, Falcao scored the last goal for Atlético in a 3–1 away victory over Celta de Vigo.
 The win assured Atlético Madrid would appear in the next season's Champions League for the first time in four years.
 He scored his last league goal that season in a 1–2 loss against Barcelona four days later.
 Falcao ended the season with 28 league goals, putting him third in the top scorers chart, only behind Lionel Messi and Cristiano Ronaldo.
 In the 2013 Copa del Rey Final, Atlético were trailing 1–0 when Falcao delivered a timely assist to Diego Costa to tie the game.
 They went on to win 2–1 and defeat their arch-rivals Real Madrid for the first time in 14 years.

+In May 2013, Atlético Madrid general manager Miguel Ángel Gil Marín announced that the club would not stand in the way if Falcao decided to leave, and that he and the club would support him in his decision.